prometheus-community/prom-label-proxy/README.md

 ### Rules endpoint

-The proxy requests the `/api/v1/rules` Prometheus endpoint, discards the rules that don't contain an exact match of the label and returns the modified response to the client.
+The proxy requests the `/api/v1/rules` Prometheus endpoint, discards the rules that don't contain an exact match of the label(s) and returns the modified response to the client.

 ### Alerts endpoint

-The proxy requests the `/api/v1/alerts` Prometheus endpoint, discards the rules that don't contain an exact match of the label and returns the modified response to the client.
+The proxy requests the `/api/v1/alerts` Prometheus endpoint, discards the rules that don't contain an exact match of the label(s) and returns the modified response to the client.

 ### Silences endpoint